 The Core Proficiencies units have been designed to be used in a variety of ways.
 They can be taught as short stand-alone units to introduce or develop key student proficiencies.
 Teachers can also integrate them into larger modules that build up to and around these proficiencies.
 Teachers can also apply the activity sequences and unit materials to different texts and topics.
-The materials have been intentionally designed for easy adaptation.
+The materials have been intentionally designed for easy adaptation to new texts and topics.

-Unit materials are available for free at www.odelleducation.com
+Unit materials are available at www.odelleducation.com